-With the right database development solution, to better manage, store and make sense of data, associations can work towards understanding their members at a deeper level.
-Newfound insights can turn to more-informed decisions making – from the resources to share or the best tools to deploy.
+With the right database development solution to better manage, store and make sense of data, associations can understand their members at a deeper level.
+Newfound insights can turn to more-informed decision-making – from the resources to share or the best tools to deploy.

-Data-driven decision making helped Fordham University School of Law significantly improve their student experience across their entire lifecycle.
-From student enrollment to academic performance, their new analytics framework, which spanned 12 different departments, helped drive predictability and true transformation across the university.
+Data-driven decision-making helped Fordham University School of Law significantly improve their student experience across their entire lifecycle.
+Their new analytics framework, which spanned 12 different departments from student enrollment to academic performance, helped drive predictability and true transformation across the university.

 Deliver Meaningful and Relevant Content Through Personalization

-Combining member data and a thoughtfully crafted website will allow associations to truly personalize the member experience.
-Personalization is crucial to engaging members, by showing them the content that is most relevant to them – based on their geolocation or website engagement history.
+Combining member data and a thoughtfully crafted website will allow associations to personalize the member experience truly.
+Personalization is crucial to engaging members by showing them the most relevant content based on their geolocation or website engagement history.

 Because each member is unique, personalization ensures that the members get an experience that completely aligns with their needs.
 A substitute teacher in an affluent community in Connecticut is likely to have a different agenda than a school principal in Georgia.
 The only way to meet members’ needs and exceed their expectations is through personalization.